-When you’re looking to get away from it all, the last thing you want to do is worry about costs the whole time you’re there.
+When you can go on holiday (travel restrictions are currently in place due to the COVID-19 pandemic), the last thing you want to do is worry about costs the whole time you’re there.

 While bagging cheap flights is obviously important, there are so many other costs you need to keep an eye on to ensure your trip is both enjoyable and affordable.